-Five reasons US gun laws don't change
+New Zealand just did it.
+Why not the US?

 It grades politicians on their votes and directs its resources and those of its membership - both financial and organisational - to supporting its fiercest advocates and defeating staunch opponents.

 As one former Republican congressman told the New York Times in 2013: "That was the one group where I said, 'As long as I'm in office, I'm not bucking the NRA.'"
+Last March the president said he wasn't "afraid" of the NRA - but that was a rhetorical flourish that has not resurfaced.

 Could it change?
 Gun-control groups, backed by wealthy benefactors like former New York City Mayor Michael Bloomberg, have become more organised in recent years, attempting to match the NRA's political might.
-As long as pro-gun groups keep racking up the legislative and electoral wins, however, they'll still be king of the hill.
+They actually outspent the NRA in the 2018 mid-terms, during which some prominent pro-gun-control Democrats won close elections.
+The NRA's revenues dropped $56m in 2017, driven largely by a decline in membership dues.
+It still brought in $378.1m that year, however, ensuring that it will be the biggest single player in the firearm debate.

 - Were Las Vegas guns altered to fire more?